Tsuneyasu Miyamoto

 Tsuneyasu Miyamoto (宮本 恒靖, Miyamoto Tsuneyasu) is a former Japanese football coach and former player who last coached Gamba Osaka.
-He played for Japan national team.
+He played for Japan national team and is the current president of the Japan Football Association.

 A central defender, Miyamoto went on to make 71 international appearances and led the Japan national team in the 2002 and 2006 World Cups as well as the 2004 Asian Cup.
 Miyamoto also captained Gamba Osaka during their 2005 J1 League championship season.

 He is also a graduate of the 13th edition of FIFA Master.

 Club career

 Miyamoto was born in Tondabayashi on 7 February 1977.
 He joined Gamba Osaka from youth team in 1995.
 He also continued to study at Doshisha University well into his professional career, graduating and finishing his studies.
 Miyamoto speaks fluent English, with a little French also in his canon, after spending time with Gamba teammates Claude Dambury and Patrick M'Boma in the past, as well as coach Frédéric Antonetti.
 While in Austria, he studied German.

 Initially, Miyamoto had few opportunities to play as defender, he also played defensive midfielder.
 From late 1990s, he played as central defender.
 While he was the de facto team captain of Gamba Osaka in 2004, Gamba's coach was unhappy at the time spent with the national team by Miyamoto and handed the captaincy of Gamba to Satoshi Yamaguchi.
 Miyamoto continued to captain Japan for a while, ironically, often sitting on the bench for Gamba Osaka.
 But his professionalism shone through, and he took it all in stride.
 In 2005, the club won 2005 J1 League.
 With Ivica Osim taking over the national team from Zico in 2006, Japan saw a clean sweep and Miyamoto was one of many who had probably played his last game for the Japan national team.

 In December 2006, Miyamoto signed for 1 season with Red Bull Salzburg with an option for another season.
 In December 2007, he signed a new deal with the Austrian club through 2009.

 On, 15 January 2009, he signed for Vissel Kobe.
 In 2009, he became a captain and played as center-back and defensive midfielder.
 However his opportunity to play decreased from 2010.
-On 19 December 2011, Vissel Kobe centre-back Tsuneyasu Miyamoto confirmed his retirement in a press conference on Monday afternoon in Kobe, Japan.
+On 19 December 2011, Miyamoto confirmed his retirement in a press conference on Monday afternoon in Kobe, Japan.